mitogen-hq/mitogen/docs/ansible.rst

 Overview
 --------

-You should **expect a speedup between 1.25x and 5x** depending on network conditions, the specific modules executed, and time spent by the target host already doing useful work.
+You should **expect a 1.25x - 5x speedup** and a **CPU usage reduction of at least 2x**, depending on network conditions, the specific modules executed, and time spent by the target host already doing useful work.
 Mitogen cannot speed up a module once it is executing, it can only ensure the module executes as quickly as possible.

 * **A single SSH connection is used for each target host**, in addition to one sudo invocation per distinct user account.
 Subsequent playbook steps always